mclacore/heroku-to-azure/guides/cache-secure.md

 1. Create a new manifest file `haiku-havoc-hero.yaml`:

-[haiku-havoc-hero](https://github.com/mclacore/haiku-havoc-hero) is a simple container that has the tools needed to migrate data from Heroku to Azure.
+[haiku-havoc-hero](https://github.com/mclacore/haiku-havoc-hero) provides powerful containers that provide the tools needed to migrate data from Heroku to Azure.

 ```yaml
 apiVersion: v1